Pylons/pyramid/docs/narr/project.rst

    # ... more output ...
    Running /Users/chrism/projects/pyramid/bin/python setup.py egg_info

-As a result of invoking the ``pcreate`` command, a project is created in a directory named ``MyProject``.
+As a result of invoking the ``pcreate`` command, a directory named ``MyProject`` is created.
 That directory is a :term:`project` directory.
 The ``setup.py`` file in that directory can be used to distribute your application, or install your application for deployment or development.

 A ``.ini`` file named ``development.ini`` will be created in the project directory.
 You will use this ``.ini`` file to configure a server, to run